viyapatel2006-oss/pgRoutingWorkshop/docs/basic/vehicle.rst

 * Create a penalized view by joining the ``vehicle_net`` joined with the ``configuration`` table

-  * Use the inner query from `Exercise 5: Vehicle routing with penalization`_
+  * Use the inner query from `Exercise 5: Vehicle routing without penalization`_

 .. literalinclude:: ../scripts/basic/vehicles/vehicles.sql
    :start-after: time_in_secs.txt